russellcameronthomas/library/_fundamentals/chapters/2a-functional_programming.md

 is_section: false
 ---

-If you have only ever programming in a procedural language (e.g. *Fortran*, *C*, *Pascal*, *Cobol*) or only in an object-oriented language (*Java, *C*++, etc.), you may find functional programming languages a bit jarring.
+If you have only ever programming in a procedural language (e.g. *Fortran*, *C*, *Pascal*, *Cobol*) or only in an object-oriented language (*Java, <em>C++</em>, etc.), you may find functional programming languages a bit jarring.
 Many of your "go to" programming patterns won't work.
 This chapter will help you reorient your thinking so you can be more productive and less frustrated.

 ## What is a Functional Language?